 Right now, there’s no better time than to sign up for DoorDash and get started dashing.

 Yikes! $16.59/hour.
-This is less than DoorDash CEO Tony Xu’s $17.50 per hour statement and, remember, we’re in the Bay Area people!
-We know the Bay Area is one of the top-paying markets so I just don’t see how an average of $17.50 per hour is feasible.
-We call BS Tony – feel free to send us the data though and we can take a look 🙂
+This is less than DoorDash’s statement in 2019 and, remember, we’re in the Bay Area people!
+We know the Bay Area is one of the top-paying markets so I just don’t see how an average of $18.50 per hour is feasible.

 However, YOU don’t need to Dash at 6am, nor at 11pm.
 So let’s look at my own earnings from January – that early Friday, May 3 shift listed above.